A vital resource

 Why NextGen MURR?

-MURR’s functional life is limited.
-Without a new reactor, these critical radioisotopes may not be available in the U.S. in the future, leading to dependency on foreign sources of radioisotopes.
+Without NextGen MURR, the medical isotopes MURR produces might not be available in the future, leading to a dependency on foreign sources.
 Missouri can be the center for nuclear medicine to attract researchers, pharmaceutical firms, investors and distribution facilities.
 Missouri’s central location ensures a quick deployment of radioisotopes around the country, which is critical due to the short half-life of radioisotopes.
 NextGen MURR will help secure our domestic supply of radioisotopes to treat Americans.

 News About NextGen MURR